-The conduct of systematic research and analysis in Australian public policy in the fields of social, environmental and economic policy.

-The discussion of this research with senior decision makers and in public forums.

-The raising of funds for these research activities through government grants, donations and in-kind contributions.
+- The conduct of systematic research and analysis in Australian public policy in the fields of social, environmental and economic policy. - The discussion of this research with senior decision makers and in public forums. - The raising of funds for these research activities through government grants, donations and in-kind contributions.

-There were no significant changes in the nature of the company's activities since incorporation on 25 November 2008.
+There were no significant changes in the nature of the company's activities during the financial year.